jesperancinha/your-finance-je/README.md

 Here a the definitions of our apps:

--   yourfinance-invoice-shipping - We will use JWT token.
+-   your-finance-invoice-shipping - We will use JWT token.
 It will handle the sending of invoices
--   yourfinance-banking - We will access banking
+-   your-finance-banking - We will access banking
--   yourfinance-mortgages - Let's buy a house!
+-   your-finance-mortgages - Let's buy a house!
+-   your-financeje-overview - Let's have an overview!

 ## Status